Vyaas99/CIS-5450-UPenn-Fall-2022/README.md

 # CIS-5450-UPenn-Fall-2022

-Homework 1 deals with data wrangling and cleaning using pandas.
+Homework 1 deals with data wrangling and cleaning using pandas.(Data analysis to gauge the performance of various airline companies using pandas in python)

 Homework 2 deals with SQL(specifically pandasql) by exploring a Spotify dataset containing song reviews and statistics.
 We also conducted some text analysis of song reviews.